Autodesk-Forge/forge-autodesk.takeoff.api-postman.collection/README.md

-# ACC Takeoff API Documentation Postman Collection Git Repo
+# ACC Takeoff API Documentation Postman Collection

 This repository contains the following API collections which could help you understand the usage of ACC Takeoff APIs: